Albert Lea Blue Zones Project

 - Shortening of crosswalk distances by extending intersections with sidewalk bumpouts

-Additionally, over 8 miles of sidewalks were added to city streets surrounding businesses, schools, and senior centers along with a 5-mile “Blue Zones Walkway” around Fountain Lake which lies in the center of Albert Lea.
+Additionally, over 8 miles of sidewalks were added to city streets surrounding businesses, schools, and senior centers.
+A 5-mile “Blue Zones Walkway” around Fountain Lake which lies in the center of Albert Lea was also added.
 The city also created a new bikeway that connected its downtown area to a state park.

 - 7 schools joined; all of the students in Kindergarten through 12th grade participated